LukaszKolodziejski/XXXXL_IoT-Digital-Inclinometer_RaspberryPi_WebApp/README.md

 ---

-> ## Support for the LSM9DS1 sensor
+> ## 2.
+Support for the LSM9DS1 sensor:
-> from a single board computer with a reading time of no more than a few milliseconds.
+> ### from a single board computer with a reading time of no more than a few milliseconds.
 [![Demo CountPages alpha](https://github.com/LukaszKolodziejski/XXXXL_IoT-Digital-Inclinometer_RaspberryPi_WebApp/blob/main/web/src/assets/04-GIF-moving-the-axis.gif)](https://github.com/LukaszKolodziejski/XXXXL_IoT-Digital-Inclinometer_RaspberryPi_WebApp)

 ---